KhaosResearch/EDAAnOWL/README.md

   ```

 > [!NOTE]
 > These scripts are intended to be used locally by developers before creating a new release, and can also be integrated into CI pipelines if desired.
+First version of that is `validation.yml`

 ## 🔗 Resolvability (PID)